Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Kenya.

 Anthony is the author of the Lonely Planet guide to Kenya.

-A small park near Lake Naivasha, Hell’s Gate National Park contains a variety of plains animals but lacks most flagship species: you wouldn’t come here for the wildlife.
-The appeal lies more in the scenery with its impressive sandstone cliffs and volcanic outcrops.
-These provide the backdrop to some brilliant activities including rock climbing, hiking and mountain biking.
+Hell’s Gate National Park is a small park near Lake Naivasha.
+It has a variety of plains animals but lacks most flagship species: you wouldn’t come here for the wildlife.
+The appeal lies more in the scenery, with impressive sandstone cliffs and volcanic outcrops such as Fischer’s Tower.
+These provide the backdrop to some brilliant activities, including rock climbing, hiking and mountain biking.

 Activities

 For once, it’s not about the wildlife.
-Hell’s Gate National Park is one of few Kenyan parks where you can get down from your vehicle and explore.
-The best activities are hiking (including scrambling through the rocks and river of Lower Gorge), cycling, mountain biking and rock climbing.
+Hell’s Gate is one of few Kenyan parks where you can get down from your vehicle and explore.
+The best activities are hiking (including scrambling through the rocks and river of Lower Gorge, if it is open), cycling, mountain biking and rock climbing.
+Guides and equipment for climbing can be found at Fischer’s Tower.
+You can also relax in the Olkaria geothermal hot spa.

 Weather & Climate